salesforcecli/plugin-templates/messages/lightningTest.md

 # examples

-- Create the metadata files for the Lightning test called MyLightningTest in the current directory:
+- Generate the metadata files for the Lightning test called MyLightningTest in the current directory:

   <%= config.bin %> <%= command.id %> --name MyLightningTest

-- Similar to the previous example but create the files in the "force-app/main/default/lightningTests" directory:
+- Similar to the previous example but generate the files in the "force-app/main/default/lightningTests" directory:

   <%= config.bin %> <%= command.id %> --name MyLightningTest --output-dir force-app/main/default/lightningTests

 # summary

-Create a Lightning test.
+Generate a Lightning test.

 # description

-Creates the test in the specified directory or the current working directory.
-The .resource file and associated metadata file are created.
+Generates the test in the specified directory or the current working directory.
+The .resource file and associated metadata file are generated.

 # flags.name.description